 Admittedly, mere knowledge of the possibilities does not help bring those possibilities about.
 That will take concerted effort from below.
 It will require an exertion of democratic pressure on government that, as we all know, is all too happy to serve elite interests.
 There is no easy solution to that problem.
 In this respect, Dan and others are undoubtedly correct to ask, “Suppose we did understand MMT, then what?”
 All the real problems would still be here.
 Although we would be better able to distinguish real challenges from fake ones, the real challenges would still remain.

 There is no reason we can’t be pushing forward on those real challenges at the same time as disseminating MMT.
 Out of necessity, some will be more focused on disseminating MMT while others primarily or entirely focus on concrete struggles.
 Both tasks seem necessary, but one task does not need to be delayed until the other is completed.
 Some people will be receptive to certain concrete demands irrespective of any supposed fiscal concerns.
-Others, as Dan mentions, might ask “what about the money?”, at which point the question can be addressed.
+Others might ask “what about the money?”, at which point the question can be addressed.
 I suspect it is a question that will arise often, and will need to receive a convincing answer.

 If the charge is simply that it would be foolish to put on hold all concrete demands until MMT is widely disseminated and understood, it is clearly true, and I doubt any MMTer would disagree.
 We might be waiting for a very long time if that were the approach.
 It is extremely difficult to get any message out when up against powerful forces and the universal reach and perceived credibility of the mainstream media.
 And even if the message is conveyed, many in the public may not be receptive, even resistive.
 Who wants to accept the implication, for instance, that they lost their job for no good reason?
 Some will cling to the neoliberal lie that their misfortune is a necessary sacrifice for the long-term benefit of the community.
 MMT offers hope, but requires a change in thinking.
 Neoliberalism requires “noble suffering” but no change in belief.